 Tips to maximize fuel efficiency

-- Don’t store items in your car if not needed for your current trip, extra weight uses more fuel.
+- Don’t store heavy items in your car if not needed for your current trip, extra weight uses more fuel.

 - Keep tires properly inflated, low tire pressure uses more fuel.